web-engineer/retinize/README.md

 </script>
 ```

-You can use this script to automatically swith regular images to high density
+You can use this script to automatically switch regular images to high density
 ones when possible using the following method -

 ```html